Welcome to Lexington!

-Within a day's drive of two-thirds of the population of the United States, Lexington is strategically located at the intersection of interstates 64 and 75 in Fayette County, Kentucky.
-(See map. ) Lexington is accessible by air with approximately 100 direct and nonstop flights.
-Nestled among world famous Thoroughbred horse farms, Blue Grass Airport (LEX) welcomes travelers with one of the most beautiful air approaches in the nation.
+Within a day’s drive of two-thirds of the population of the United States, Lexington is strategically located at the intersection of interstates 64 and 75 in Fayette County, Kentucky.
+(See map.)
+Lexington is accessible by air with non-stop flights to 17 destinations and connecting service to hundreds of destinations worldwide.
+Nestled among world-famous Thoroughbred horse farms, Blue Grass Airport (LEX) welcomes travelers with one of the most beautiful air approaches in the nation.

 The city is set up like a wheel with spokes, with main arterial roads running from downtown out into horse country.
 Major car rental companies have desks at the airport and branches around town.
-Public bus service is provided by LexTran and the Colt Trolley system serves downtown.
-Visitors also have access to a number of cab companies.
-A great way to see horse country is with a van tour company.
+Public bus service is provided by LexTran.
+Visitors also have access to taxi companies, Uber and Lyft.
+If you don't have a car, a great way to see horse country is with a van tour company.
 Click here for more about transportation options.

-Visitor Information When you are in the Horse Capital of the World, be sure to stop by and see us at our new downtown Visitor Center, 401 West Main Street, in Victorian Square.
-Look for the awning with the famous blue horse, Big Lex.
-We are open Monday through Friday from 8:30 a.m. to 5 p.m., and Saturdays from 10 a.m. to 5 p.m.
-(Open Sunday afternoons from noon till 5 p.m. in the summer.)
-Speak with a Visitor Information Specialist, browse our informative brochures and maps, watch videos about the Bluegrass Region on one of five interactive screens and check out our Bourbon still and other memorabilia.
+While in the Horse Capital of the World, stop by our downtown Visitors Center, 215 West Main Street, in Lexington's historic former County Courthouse.
+We are open Monday through Friday from 10:00 a.m. to 4:00 p.m., and Saturdays from 10 a.m. to 4 p.m. and closed on Sundays.
+This is a great place to get to know Lexington—you can speak with a Visitor Information Specialist, browse informative brochures and maps, learn about the Bluegrass Region on interactive screens, send a digital postcard, and sniff some bourbon.

 Places of Worship

 There are over 230 churches and synagogues in Lexington, representing 38 denominations as well as mosques and a Hindu temple.
-Call the Lexington Visitors Center if you are having trouble locating a specific house of worship.
+Call the Lexington Visitors Center if you'd like to locate a specific house of worship.

 The Lexington Herald-Leader is our daily morning newspaper.